0fajarpurnama0/0fajarpurnama0.github.io/_posts/2020-02-22-chamber-room-thermocouple-and-relay.md

 f.
 The cycle will go on locking the room temperature.

-The relay (R1) is set to lock the flow of electric current to the thermocouple since we’re using a push button.
+The relay (R1) is set to lock the flow of electric current to the thermocouple since we're using a push button.
 Without it the circuit will turn off after we release the push button while we want it to keep turned on even if we release the push button.

 For the ladder diagram above we use a push button, reset button, relay, thermocouple, contractor, and light bulb as an indicator while we use a solder to heat the heat sensor on the thermocouple.
 Figure 2 shows a relay: